DCotterill/halixia-hugo/content/ma/become-a-magistrate-1157.md

 layout: static
 ---

-Learn about being a magistrate
+Learn about being a magistrate.

 Volunteering as a magistrate gives the opportunity of contributing to your community, upholding justice, and making a positive impact on individuals and society.